datalad-handbook/book/docs/glossary.rst

    commit message
       Git concept: A concise summary of changes you should attach to a :command:`datalad save` command.
-This summary will show up in your :term:`Datalad dataset` history.
+This summary will show up in your :term:`DataLad dataset` history.

    DataLad dataset
       A DataLad dataset is a Git repository that may or may not have a data annex that is used to